chaojy/p8105_final_ped_covid/proposal.md

-studies have described clinical characteristics of children already admitted to hospital and their course during admission - but more can be learned about risk factors associated with the need hospitalization prior to admission. –\>
+studies have described clinical characteristics of children already admitted to hospital and their course during admission - but more can be learned about risk factors associated with the need hospitalization prior to admission.

-We would like to leverage the skills learned in p8105 and the data visualization capabilities in R to explore this clinical question. –\>
+We would like to leverage the skills learned in p8105 and the data visualization capabilities in R to explore clinical question mentioned below.

   - **Article 1:** [Hospitalization Rates and Characteristics of Children Aged \< 18 years Hospitalized with